 - Feeding my body and refusing to skip meals because I'm too busy to get up from my desk.

 - Allowing myself a moment of gratitude for all that I have.
-Taking the time to smile when I look around me to appreciate Aman, Love, family, our home, and all the little things that are so often taken for granted (waking up in a warm bed, a fridge filled with delicious food, being healthy and physically able, the list goes on and on...🙏🏽✨)
+Taking the time to smile when I look around me to appreciate Aman, Love, family, our home, and all the little things that are so often taken for granted, like waking up in a warm bed, a fridge filled with delicious food, being healthy and physically able, the list goes on and on...🙏🏽 ✨

 - Allowing myself to live in the present moment and focus on what I'm doing right here and right now, rather than getting overwhelmed by future to-dos.